 We cater to you sufficient and tasty hygienically prepared food and drinks at Camp -I. At Camp - I, there is no drinkable water, it looks like dishing water so we effort to supply water from lower camps.

-After proper acclimatization and well prepared to push the summit, we will ensure favorable weather forecasts.
+After proper acclimatization and well prepared to push the summit, we will ensure favourable weather forecasts.
 We always stand on our quality of weather forecast service.
 It's affiliated with the government of Nepal (Meteorological Division) Mountaineering is itself dangerous cause of high altitude, frostbite, hypothermia, blindness, snowfall, rockfall, avalanches, crevasses and white out.

 However, if we are well equipped, it makes us comfortable climbing and at the same time, it makes more sense of successful climbing and it also reduces the high climbing risk.
 We are very aware of a possible happening accident in the mountain, so we ensure first our safety and then we go to the summit.
-Incase climber face that unpleasant incident, we have a facility of 4 liters Russian Oxygen cylinder with a summit mask regulator for emergency cause and all required treatment First-aid kits with the guide.
+Incase climber face that unpleasant incident, we have a facility of 4 litres Russian Oxygen cylinder with a summit mask regulator for emergency cause and all required treatment First-aid kits with the guide.
 That means we are stand-by against any danger in the mountain.
 Besides these, the guide, as well as the climbers, would be carrying the Satellite phones and Radio sets to approach communication service.
 Otherwise, focusing the major subject safely, we will arrange all in time even call the Rescue Team or Helicopter and take you down to the low elevation.

 Day 01: Arrival in Kathmandu airport [1,350m/4,429ft], transfers to Hotel.